Interfaces

 TUI

 Interactive terminal chat.
-Connects to a running daemon via HTTP/SSE.
+Connects to a running agent via HTTP/SSE.

 kern tui [name]